Getting My Car Fixed Without Getting Ripped Off

 Which is really the goal, isn’t it?
 To have faith and trust in the person who is taking care of your baby.
 To know that you’re getting the right service and paying a fair price.
 To know that you’re not getting ripped off.

-• Know what you need before you take it for service;
+• Try to understand what you need before you take it for service;

 • Know what the going rate for that service is;